 - Cambodia (except Quebec)

-- Haiti (suspension by New Brunswick, Nova Scotia, Prince Edward Island and Saskatchewan).
+- Haiti (suspension by Nova Scotia, Prince Edward Island and Saskatchewan).

 - Pakistani law prohibits adoption, instead recognizing a form of guardianship called kafala; applications for related placements are no longer accepted.